Study Abroad

 The Program

-The Program Fee does NOT include airfare to or from Australia, nor airport transfers within the U.S. The program officially begins when students arrive in Melbourne.
+The Program Fee does NOT include airfare to/from Barbados nor airport transfers within the U.S. The program officially begins when students arrive at Bellairs Research Institute.
 Students will receive detailed travel instructions after acceptance, explaining how and where to purchase their plane ticket.
-See the Cost section below for estimate airfare.
-For this program, plane tickets have been reserved for the group, and students are strongly encouraged to purchase as part of the group reservation.
+See the Costs section on this site for estimated airfare.
+For this program, students will be given recommended flight itineraries for traveling together.

 Dubai